'Thor' reigns over U.S., Canada box office for second week

 Rounding out the charts, animated movie "Free Birds" took the No. 4 spot with $8.3 million while comedy "Jackass Presents: Bad Grandpa" was fifth pulling in $7.7 million.

-Universal Pictures, a unit of Comcast Corp, released "Best Man Holiday."
-"Last Vegas" was distributed by CBS Films, a unit of CBS Corp.
-"Bad Grandpa" was released by Paramount Pictures, a unit of Viacom Inc. "Free Birds" was distributed by privately held Relativity Media.
-Lions Gate Entertainment Corp released "Catching Fire."
+Universal Pictures, a unit of Comcast Corp (CMCSA.O), released "Best Man Holiday."
+"Last Vegas" was distributed by CBS Films, a unit of CBS Corp (CBS.N).
+"Bad Grandpa" was released by Paramount Pictures, a unit of Viacom Inc (VIAB.O).
+"Free Birds" was distributed by privately held Relativity Media.
+Lions Gate Entertainment Corp LGF.N released "Catching Fire."

 (Reporting by Lisa Richwine and Chris Michaud; Editing by Sandra Maler and Leslie Gevirtz)